Web Testing Interview Questions, Web Testing Fundamentals, Web Test Types, Web Test Tools, Web vs. Desktop applications, and Web Security Testing.

 The term WWW refers to the World Wide Web or simply the Web.
 The World Wide Web consists of all the public Web sites connected to the Internet worldwide, including the client devices (such as computers and cell phones) that access Web content.
 The WWW is just one of many applications of the Internet and computer networks.

-It is Software application that is accessed over a network such as the Internet or an intranet through a web browser.
+It is a software application that is accessed over a network such as the Internet or an intranet through a web browser.

 • Web Software Applications Support Thousands of clients easily